kpatticake/alcohol-label-verifier/README.md

 The largest limitation encountered was OCR accuracy on highly stylized labels.

 Tesseract performed very well when reading clean, high-contrast text.
 However, decorative fonts, curved text, artistic branding, and complex label designs often reduced recognition accuracy.
-Because of this, fields such as brand names were generally more difficult to verify than standardized compliance information such as ABV, net contents, and government warnings.
+Brand names were especially difficult because they are commonly displayed as large, stylized logo text rather than simple printed text.
+During testing, Tesseract often recognized standardized compliance information such as ABV, net contents, and government warning language more reliably than brand names.

 One advantage of the current implementation is that all OCR processing occurs directly within the browser.
 No external OCR APIs or third-party services are required.

+Batch processing is not currently implemented.
+I chose to focus on building a working single-label verification workflow first, including OCR extraction, field comparison, result display, and mobile image capture support.
+Batch upload support would be a logical future enhancement.

 ## Development Process